Friction terms in multi-fluid description of heavy-ion collisions: The multi-fluid model

 Note that we use the same fireball friction with all three friction models, and that it is different from the fireball friction employed in the original papers where Csernai- and IMS-type friction were used.
 In our formulation we assume the fireball fluid to have finite temperature, whereas in IMS the fireball was modeled to be at zero temperature, and in the original Csernai approach there was no fireball friction at all.
 Furthermore, in the IMS-type fireball friction the outgoing particles were assigned to the projectile and target, whereas we assign them to the fireball.
 For the details of our fireball friction, see App.~\ref{app:fireball_friction}.

-We will now state explicitly how the projectile-target friction moves takes energy, momentum and conserved charges away from the projectile in the three different models.
+We will now state explicitly how the projectile-target friction takes energy, momentum and conserved charges away from the projectile in the three different models.
+For now we consider only one charge---baryon charge---but the generalization of the theory to multiple charges is straightforward.
+As discussed later, all fluids obey the same Equation of State with fixed $n_Q/n_B$ ratio, and therefore baryon transfer implies electric charge transfer as well.
 The effect of friction on the target is obtained by interchanging the variables related to the projectile and target ($t\leftrightarrow p$).
 In the Csernai model, all particles that scatter will be assigned to the fireball.
 This makes it easy to compute friction as the integral over all conserved quantities carried by projectile and target particles undergoing scattering:

 Here, $n_I$ is the nucleon density of fluid $I$ and $u_I^\nu$ its flow velocity, $m_N$ is the nucleon mass, $\sigma_{NN\to X}$ is the total nucleon-nucleon cross-section, $s_{pt}=m_N^2(1+2u_{p,\mu}u_t^\mu)$ and $V_{\rm rel}^{pt}=\sqrt{(u_{p,\mu}u_t^\mu)^2-1}$.